OCG Systems enters partnership agreement with Sumo Logic

 Based in Silicon Valley, Sumo Logic made its way onto the Australian scene in July 2014, after raising more than $30 million in funding to expand into the EMEA and Asia pacific regions.
-The company serves its Asia Pacific customers from its data centre located in Sydney.
+The company serves its Asia Pacific customers from its data center located in Sydney.

 "Sumo Logic delivers a solution our customers are asking for,” explains Rick Lanman, executive director for OCG Systems.

 “ At OCG Systems our first focus is on ensuring that customers’ processes and workflows are optimised through the integration of applications,” he says.
 “Then we enable the confidence of high availability, performance and security as it relates to those applications and to each customer’s environment.”

 Lanman says, “Sumo Logic provides the visibility and big data analytics to monitor and maintain the devices and applications in our customers’ environments, allowing them to ensure availability and performance and to utilise real life data to make smart business decisions that optimise the customer experience.”